zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 Promote yourself with a 1 minute instagram highlight video, or showcase your latest release with a studio music video

 - - -

+We're not just a hip hop recording studio, we have experiance with all genres and styles.

 Mastering is the final step in bringing your recording to its potential.
 It gives your music the professional, commercial quality necessary to compete nationally and globally.
 Make sure your next song is radio ready --  you never know who's listening!